-7 Three Months Ended March 31, 2018 2017 Direct research and development expenses \$ 7,712 \$ 6,300 Research and development personnel costs - excluding stock-based compensation 3,918 3,642 Research and development personnel costs - stock-based compensation 1,320 1,763 Indirect research and development expenses 1,409 1,037 Total research and development expenses \$ 14,359 \$ 12,742
+Three Months Ended March 31 2019 2018 Direct research and development expenses \$ 7,684 \$ 7,712 Research and development personnel costs - excluding stock-based compensation 3,622 3,918 Research and development personnel costs - stock-based compensation 1,270 1,320 Indirect research and development expenses 939 1,409 Total research and development expenses \$ 13,515 \$ 14,359 associated with our business, as detailed in Part II, Item IA, "Risk Factors" in this Quarterly Report on Form 10-Q and in our other filings with the SEC.

-The successful development of our clinical and preclinical product candidates is highly uncertain.
-At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the remainder of the development of any of our clinical or preclinical product candidates or the period, if any, in which material net cash inflows from these product candidates may commence.
-This is due to the numerous risks and uncertainties associated with the development of our product candidates, as detailed in Part II, Item IA, "Risk Factors" in this Quarterly Report on Form 10-Q and in our other filings with the SEC.
+The successful development of product candidates is highly uncertain.
+At this time, we cannot reasonably estimate the nature, timing or costs of the efforts that will be necessary to complete the development of any product candidates or the period, if any, in which material net cash inflows from any product candidates may commence.
+This is due to the numerous risks and uncertainties

-Oral Brincidofovir
+Brincidofovir

-The majority of our research and development resources has been focused on our Phase 3 trial of BCV for prevention of CMV in HCT recipients (SUPPRESS), our trial of BCV as a treatment for AdV (AdVise), our recently initiated AdAPT study in pediatric HCT recipients and our other clinical and preclinical studies and other work needed to provide sufficient data supporting the safety, tolerability and efficacy of BCV for approval in the United States and equivalent health authority approval outside the United States.
+The majority of our research and development resources has been focused on completing our Phase 3 trial of brincidofovir for prevention of CMV in HCT recipients (SUPPRESS), our trial of brincidofovir as a treatment for AdV (AdVise), the AdAPT study in pediatric HCT recipients and our other clinical and preclinical studies and other work needed to provide sufficient data supporting the safety, tolerability and efficacy of brincidofovir for approval in the United States and equivalent health authority approval outside the United States.
+In May 2019, we decided to discontinue both the oral and IV development programs of BCV in AdV and the associated clinical trials in order to conserve our cash resources while we pursue external opportunities to build our pipeline of product candidates.

-In addition, pursuant to our contract with BARDA, we are continuing development of brincidofovir for the treatment of smallpox.
-During the base performance segment of the contract, we incurred significant expense in connection with the development of orthopox virus animal models, the demonstration of efficacy and pharmacokinetics of BCV in the animal models, the conduct of an open label clinical safety study for subjects with DNA viral infections, and the manufacture and process validation of bulk drug substance and BCV 100 mg tablets.
-During the first option segment of the contract, we performed additional confirmatory pharmacokinetic studies of BCV in animals.
-In September 2014, we initiated performance under the second option segment of the contract with BARDA with a scope of work comprising two pivotal animal efficacy studies of BCV.
-In September 2015, we initiated performance under the third option segment which focuses on brincidofovir chemistry, manufacturing and controls at large scale and a second adjunct animal study.
+In addition, pursuant to our contract with BARDA, we are evaluating brincidofovir for the treatment of smallpox.
+During the base performance segment of the contract, we incurred significant expense in connection with the development of orthopoxvirus animal models, the demonstration of efficacy and pharmacokinetics of brincidofovir in the animal models, the conduct of an open label clinical safety study for subjects with DNA viral infections, and the manufacture and process validation of bulk drug substance and brincidofovir 100 mg tablets.
+During the first option segment of the contract, we performed additional animal testing of brincidofovir.
+In September 2014, we initiated performance under the second option segment of the contract with BARDA and are performing additional animal testing of brincidofovir.
+In September 2015, we initiated performance under the third option segment which focuses on brincidofovir chemistry, manufacturing and controls at large scale.